 Creating a deep, meaningful intimate connection with another human being is something most people cherish.
 In fact, many hunger for these moments.
 I know I do.
 There is something sweet about being able to relate to another human being that goes beyond the superficial.
 We love connection so much as human beings that we’ve adapted to a variety of ways to connect that aren’t even necessarily deep and meaningful.
-Just “connecting” to another human being meet a fundamental need.
+Just “connecting” to another human being meets a fundamental need.
 How do you typically connect with others?
-What creates connection?
+How do you create connection?

 Connecting through Turmoil

 Tony Robbins says it’s common, and even addicting, to connect with others by relating to the hardships of life.
 When we can both relate to being the victim, there is a connection.
 Commiserating about government policies, having a partner who fell short of your expectations, going through a financial hardship, feeling frustrated in growing your business, or surviving a life-threatening disease creates a genuine human connection.
 We may even continue to stay in a victim mode to keep this path of connection open.
 Would we still have this sweet connection without our story of hardship?
 Conversely, one breast cancer survivor said she stopped telling others she’d had breast cancer because she didn’t want the empathetic connection — she wanted to relate to others in a more positive manner.

 In childhood, many of us learned that bragging about oneself isn’t a good thing.
 Sharing a win could have someone feel bad because they weren’t experiencing the same joy in their life.
 Maybe they weren’t making the kind of income I was, or weren’t in a great relationship.